ijaejun1025/Mood-lamp-using-Arduino/README.md

 # Mood-lamp-using-Arduino

-This project uses an Arduino kit to create a mood lamp.
+This is the project for making a mood lamp using an Arduino kit.

 ## Picture